 CSAT is a go-to metric for most CX teams.

 But, as we’ve pointed out in previous articles, CSAT doesn’t tell the entire story.
-Only a fraction of customers actually take the time to complete CSAT surveys.
-To complicate matters, CSAT only tells you about how a customer feels at the end—not at the beginning or midpoint—of an interaction, which makes it difficult to truly understand the full experience.
+Only a fraction of customers takes the time to complete CSAT surveys.
+To complicate matters, CSAT only tells you about how a customer feels at the end—not at the beginning or midpoint—of an interaction, which makes it difficult to understand the full experience truly.

 Implementing a customer service QA program is a key step for overcoming the CSAT blindspot, but manually reviewing each ticket for sentiment insights is not feasible.
 Modern CX leaders are looking for a scalable, automated way to leverage customer sentiment data, which is why we’re excited to introduce a new solution from MaestroQA.

-At MaestroQA, we like to think of customer sentiment as the emotion behind engagement.
+At MaestroQA, we consider customer sentiment as the emotion behind engagement.
 And, as any experienced support agent will tell you, customer emotions can quickly change—even during a single support interaction.